Mississippi's 3rd congressional district

 Mississippi's 3rd congressional district (MS-3) covers central portions of state and stretches from the Louisiana border in the west to the Alabama border in the east.

-Large cities in the district include Brookhaven, Canton, Madison, Meridian, Starkville, and Pearl.
+Large cities in the district include Brookhaven, Gluckstadt, Madison, Meridian, Ridgeland, Starkville, and Pearl.
 It also includes most of the wealthier portions of Jackson, including the portion of the city located in Rankin County.
 The district includes Mississippi State University in Starkville.

 From statehood to the election of 1846, Mississippi elected representatives at-large statewide on a general ticket.
 This district has been redefined based on changes in statewide population.

 Its current representative is Republican Michael Guest.